ionrock/digaas/README.md

 - *storage_*\*.py* - contains functions for updating the database
 - *digaas_config.py* - contains various config options
 - *digdig.py* - contains functions that do dns querying
+- *stats.py* - contains code to plot durations over time (using gnuplot)

+Right now, `test.py` requires a deployment of OpenStack Designate to effect changes to the nameserver.